 Carlsbad considers resolution against New Mexico gun control

 CARLSBAD, N.M.
-(AP) — Officials in a southeastern New Mexico city will consider a resolution declaring that they won't enforce gun laws they find violate gun-owners' rights under the Constitution.
+(AP) — Officials in a southeastern New Mexico city will consider a resolution that declares they won't enforce gun laws that they believe violate gun owners' constitutional rights.

 The Carlsbad Current-Argus reports the Carlsbad City Council has scheduled a special meeting Thursday to consider declaring the city a sanctuary for the Second Amendment.